 Nina goes into interesting detail about the long history of State monopolies in China.
 From the monopoly on salt during the Qing dynasty to the current control of critical national resources such as oil, electricity and telecommunications.

 State support is one of the reasons why AI in China is commercializing so quickly.
 She also cites speed, scale, and social indifference as other drivers.
 In practice, watch for Chinese AI to benefit from policy preferences, talent inflows and capital support.

 The current US-China problems began as complaints that Chinese State support was impacting trade with the US.
 The complaints ranged from unfair subsidies to outright dumping.
-But this quickly became a discussion about US-China technology and the relationship between companies like Huawei and the Chinese government.
+But this quickly became a discussion about US-China technology and the relationship between strategic tech companies and the Chinese government.

-One of things I really like about this book is its details about many of China’s rising AI companies.
+One of things I really like about this book is its details about many of China’s AI companies.
 And about the founders who are becoming the new generation of Chinese tech stars.
-And we really see this happening the most rapidly in computer vision.
+And we really see this happening rapidly in computer vision.
 The book goes through some of the details of the leading companies.
-Here are four companies to keep an eye on.
+Here are four companies it goes into details about.

 - Founded in Shenzhen in 2014 by Xiaoou Tong of the Chinese University of Hong Kong.